Simple 1D FEM in C

 argument should be set to the system right-hand side, and on output it will be the solution vector.

-void bandmat_solve(double* PR, double* x)
+void bandmat_solve(bandmat_t PR, double* x)

 {

-vecmat_head_tint n = head->m, bw = head->n-1;
+int n = PR->m, bw = PR->b;

 // Forward substitution